IEEEBerkeley/web-hope/course-info.md

 ### Enrolling in HOPE

-Students who are interested in signing up for HOPE in Spring 2025 should fill out [THIS](https://example.com) enrollment form to recieve a permission code (they will be distributed in batches, first come first serve).
+Students who are interested in signing up for HOPE in Spring 2025 should fill out [THIS](https://berkie.ee/hope-sp25-apply) enrollment form to recieve a permission code (they will be distributed in batches, first come first serve).
 Our DeCal listing for Fall '24 was [https://decal.berkeley.edu/courses/7583](https://decal.berkeley.edu/courses/7583).

 Please email us if you are a concurrent enrollment student- we prioritize matriculated UC Berkeley students.
 Space permitting, however, concurrent enrollment students are welcome to take HOPE.

-Classes begin week of DATE GO HERE.
+Classes begin week of 1/26.

 We offer HOPE as an in-person class this semester.
-We plan to hold two identical sections of class each week (Tues and Wed), and you can choose which section to enroll in.
+We plan to hold two identical sections of class each week (Wed and Thurs), and you can choose which section to enroll in.

 ### Prerequisites

 HOPE is not a class about circuits.
 We expect students to have a basic understanding of circuits.
-We heavily recommend students satisfy our pre-reqs of EE 16A or ME 100, or otherwise have a similar level of knowledge in circuits (e.g. PHYSICS 7B, BIOE 105).
+We heavily recommend students satisfy our pre-reqs of EE 16B or ME 100, or otherwise have a similar level of knowledge in circuits (e.g. PHYSICS 7B, BIOE 105).

 ## Grading